NimaMan/technob/README.md

     Beat Tracking is being performed using the librosa library at the moment.
 The support for ``madmom`` will be added soon.
 In addition, we are working on adding state of the art beat tracking algorithms, such as the beat tracking algorithm based on the dynamic bayesian network (DBN).

 - [x] Pitch Tracking
     Pitch Tracking is being performed using the librosa library at the moment.
-Check this link for some discussion on (pitch detection)[https://brentspell.com/2022/pytorch-yin/].
+Check this link for some discussion on [pitch detection](https://brentspell.com/2022/pytorch-yin/).

 - [x] Segmentation
     Currently Segmentation is being performed using sf_segmenter.